 Colwyn Business Improvement District (BID) is hoping for a boost for tourism after securing part of the Wales Rally GB.

-Colwyn BID has funded the stage, with support from the town council and Conwy County Borough Council, which takes place on the town’s promenade on 5 October.
+Entertainment in the Colwyn Bay and Rhos on Sea town centres is being provided with support from the Town Council and Conwy County Borough Council, which takes place on the town’s promenade on 5 October.

 Cheryl Williams, Colwyn BID manager, said: “We are delighted to be in partnership the WRC and for Colwyn Bay to play its part in supporting one of the highlights of the North Wales calendar,” said Cheryl.

 “The Bay of Colwyn already hosts some of the top events in the region – including Access all Eirias, the Forties Festival and Pirate Weekend – so this is another opportunity to showcase what we have to offer.

 “The speed test will be incredibly exciting, and the promenade itself is the perfect setting.
 There will also be a programme of entertainment and activities, so there’s something for everyone.”

 The seafront has undergone a multi-million pound redevelopment in recent years, including a water sports centre, the demolition of the pier and the opening of Porth Eirias Bistro, run by esteemed North Wales chef, Bryn Williams.